 As of 2018 RAC equipment servicing sector in Ukraine accounts for approximately 80% of the HCFC consumption in Ukraine, including up to 74% of all HCFCs are used for servicing of industrial refrigeration equipment.
 Severe decline in RAC equipment sales in during 2014-2016 caused significant changes in the market.
 Companies with foreign investments either left the market (e.g. “Island” (Russia), “Baltic Master” (Lithuania), "Emerson, Jonson Controls") or significantly reduced the number of their employees (e.g. “Gea Grasso”, “Danfoss”, “Alfa Laval”).
 The RAC servicing sector is now highly dispersed, dominated by relatively small local players.
 200 to 300 relatively small local companies currently operating on the market have also tangibly reduced the number of employees to 5-20 persons per company on average.
-There are about 3000 certified technicians in the country with the majority in large industrial regions including the city of Kyiv (approx. 450 technicians), Dnipropetrovsk oblast (390 technicians), Kharkiv oblast (300 technicians), Odesa oblast (210 technicians), Zaporizhia oblast (220 technicians), Lviv oblast (190 technicians), Mykolaiv oblast (300 technicians) as provided in the Table 4 below.
+There are about 3000 certified technicians in the country with the majority in large industrial regions, including the city of Kyiv (approx. 450 technicians), Dnipropetrovsk oblast (390 technicians), Kharkiv oblast (300 technicians), Odesa oblast (210 technicians), Zaporizhia oblast (220 technicians), Lviv oblast (190 technicians), Mykolaiv oblast (300 technicians) as provided in the Table 4 below.

 One of the biggest challenges in the RAC industry is exceptionally low representation of women and insufficiency of women role models or support networks.
 The underlying causes of this are gender stereotypes and bias, gender segregation of education majors and professions, and gender discrimination.